codezonediitj/adaboost/README.md

 2. `INSTALL_GOOGLETEST`

 By default `ON`, set it to `OFF` if you do not want to update the already existing GoogleTest on your system.
-Note that it uses the `master` branch of https://github.com/google/googletest.
+Note that it uses [this release](https://github.com/google/googletest/archive/release-1.10.0.tar.gz) of googletest.

-3. `CMAKE_PREFIX_PATH`
+3. `CMAKE_INSTALL_PREFIX`

-Required for installing.
+Required for installing if not installing to `/usr/local/include` on Linux based systems.
 Defines the path where the library is to be installed.
-Set it to, `/usr/local/include` on Linux based systems.

 Installing
 ----------